pinkman7009/Currency-Converter/README.md

 # Features

 1. Allows the user to convert one currency to another.
 2. Makes an API call with the useEffect hook.
+API Link :  https://exchangeratesapi.io/

 # Screenshot
 <img src="screenshot/currency.png">